finlayslorach/finlayslorach.github.io/_posts/2023-01-04-high_throughput_image_analysis.md

 print('Variance PCA: {}'.format(np.sum(pca.explained_variance_ratio_)))
 ```

-Below is a PCA plot where each dot represents a single cell and is coloured separtely by timepoint (Left) and concentration (right).
-As expected, drug dose has a greater effect in separating cell points than time after treatment.
+Below is a PCA plot where each dot represents a single cell and is coloured separtely by timepoint (Right) and concentration (Left).
+As expected, drug dose has a greater effect in separating single cells than time after treatment.
 The greater the difference in drug dose the larger the separation between groups (e.g. orange and purple coloured groups).
-This is just a starting point for exploring the models feature maps and theres lots more that could be done if i had more time.
-But I hope that this post has been a good introduction to how one might process high throughput imaging data, especially the pre-processing needed for modelling.
+This is just a starting point for exploring the models feature maps and theres lots more that could be done if I had more time, including combining the cellprofiler features with the deep learning extracted features.
+Regardless, I hope that this post has been a good introduction to how one might process high throughput imaging data, especially the pre-processing needed for modelling.

 ```